The WALL BALL tutorial

 If you are a beginner and still working on smoothing out the movement we recommend receiving the medicine ball and then riding it down.

-If you are more advanced you should start practicing with different receiving techniques and working on the timing of your catch.
+If you are more advanced, you should start practicing with different receiving techniques and working on the timing of your catch.

-Ideally you shouldn't put your hands on the ball until you are close to being in the bottom position of the squat.
+Ideally, you shouldn't put your hands on the ball until you are close to being in the bottom position of the squat.

 This way the movement becomes faster as the ball will accelerate its descent if you are not there to stop it until the very last moment.